The Heart of New England

 a stroll.
 The village contains an incredible assortment of streets, alleys, squares

 and piers.
-In addition to unique boutiques, art galleries and restaurants, there
+In addition to unique boutiques, art galleries and restaurants, there is

-of the town's well-known summer cottages.
+the town's well-known summer cottages.

 If history is your thing, the “Step Back in Time” walking tour comes complete